 Ralph Dartford hails from Basildon in Essex, and now lives in West Yorkshire, having got there via Australia, Barcelona and Los Angeles.
 He was the founding member of influential spoken word collective ‘A Firm of Poets’, and his first collection of poetry, Cigarettes, Beer and Love was published by Ossett Observer Presents in 2013.
-A new collection, Recovery Songs – also touring as a spoken word show – is forthcoming from Valley Press in October 2019.
+His latest collection, Recovery Songs – also touring as a spoken word show – was published by Valley Press in 2019.

 Recovery Songs is a cycle of narrative poems that focuses on the fall and rise of the human condition.
 These are stories of love, abandonment, abuse, addiction, loss, and by the end, a redemption earned.
 Unflinching and funny at times, this collection takes its reader through a life lived in the margins, and asks: how do we recover when everything appears lost?